Bridging Fairness and Explainability: Can Input-Based Explanations Promote Fairness in Hate Speech Detection?: Related Work

 Explainability is often considered essential for achieving fairness in machine learning systems~\citep{balkir-etal-2022-challenges, deck-etal-2024-critical-survey}.
 One line of research investigates model bias by analyzing explanations~\citep{prabhakaran-etal-2019-perturbation, jeyaraj-delany-2024-explainable, sogancioglu-etal-2023-using-explainability}.
 For instance, \citet{muntasir-etal-2025-explainable-ai} shows that a biased model relied on gendered words as key features in its predictions, as revealed by LIME explanations.
 Similarly, \citet{stevens-etal-2020-explainability-and-fairness} demonstrates that biased models often place high importance on gender and race features when examined with SHAP explanations.
 Extending this line of evidence, \citet{meng2022interpretability} finds that features with higher importance scores are associated with larger disparities in model performance on a synthetic medical dataset using deep learning models.

-Another line of research focuses on mitigating bias with explanations~\citep{dimanov2020you, kennedy-etal-2020-contextualizing, rao2023studying}.
+Another line of research focuses on mitigating bias with explanations~\citep{dimanov2020you, kennedy-etal-2020-contextualizing, rao2023studying, devil-liu-2024}.
 For example, \citet{hickey2020fairness} improves fairness by reducing reliance on sensitive features during training with SHAP explanations. \citet{bhargava2020limeout} and \citet{enhancing-santiago-2025} first identify predictive sensitive features using LIME and SHAP, respectively, and then remove them prior to model training.
-In a related approach, \citet{grabowicz-etal-2022-marrying} traces unfairness metrics back to input features and adjusts them to mitigate bias.
+Relatedly, \citet{grabowicz-etal-2022-marrying} traces unfairness metrics to input features and adjusts them to mitigate bias.

 However, recent research has challenged the assumption that input-based explanations can be reliably used to detect and mitigate bias.
-First, current explanation methods may be unfaithful, meaning that they may not always reflect the true decision-making process of models~\citep{kindermans-etal-2016, jain-wallace-2019-attention, ye-etal-2025-input}.
+First, current explanation methods may be unfaithful, meaning that they may not always reflect the true decision-making process of models~\citep{jain-wallace-2019-attention, ye-etal-2025-input}.
 This makes it difficult to reliably detect the use of sensitive features in predictions.
-Second, efforts to reduce the influence of sensitive features can lead to unintended consequences, sometimes degrading both model performance and fairness~\citep{dimanov2020you}.
-Finally, models can be deliberately trained to assign lower importance to sensitive features, thereby masking biased predictions when explanations are inspected~\citep{dimanov2020you, fooling-lime, pruthi-etal-2020-learning}.
+Second, efforts to reduce the influence of sensitive features can lead to unintended consequences, sometimes degrading both task performance and fairness of models~\citep{dimanov2020you}.
+Finally, models can be deliberately trained to assign lower importance to sensitive features, thereby masking biased predictions when explanations are inspected~\citep{fooling-lime, pruthi-etal-2020-learning}.